tm-nielsen/portfolio-site/kramer/Character Creation.md

 To create your character, you must invent and name these three ***Attributes***.

+Don't forget to share them with everyone you'll be playing with before the session!

 ### [Attribute Names](system#names)
 > You may name ***Attributes*** in any way, from 'Crystal Girlie' to 'Beatboxing' to 'My old Co-Worker Brendan'.
 Poetry, Unicode characters, drawings, or anything else you can think of to meaningfully represent an aspect of your character are also valid.